Inventus Mining (CVE:IVS) Shares Down 21.1% – Here’s Why

-In other news, Director Glen Alexander Milne acquired 577,000 shares of Inventus Mining stock in a transaction that occurred on Tuesday, November 19th.
-The stock was purchased at an average price of C$0.06 per share, with a total value of C$31,735.00.
-In the last quarter, insiders have purchased 1,952,000 shares of company stock worth $99,235.
-31.70% of the stock is currently owned by company insiders.
+In other Inventus Mining news, Director Glen Alexander Milne bought 577,000 shares of Inventus Mining stock in a transaction dated Tuesday, November 19th.
+The stock was bought at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+Insiders bought a total of 1,952,000 shares of company stock valued at $99,235 in the last quarter.
+Company insiders own 31.70% of the company’s stock.

 Inventus Mining Company Profile